-- Asian Americans eventually were able to reap some benefits, though partly at the expense of other people of color. - Have you ever benefited or been treated better at someone else's expense?
+- Asian Americans eventually were able to reap some benefits, though partly at the expense of other people of color. - Have you ever benefited / been treated better at someone else's expense?
 What was it like?
-Would you have done something differently if you could?
-What would you have done (or would that even have been possible)? - Asian Americans employed conflicting strategies to gain support. - Have you ever been in a position where you did something similar?
+What did you do when you realized the situation?
+Would you have done anything different (if so, what/would that even have been possible)? - Asian Americans employed conflicting strategies to gain support. - Can you think of a time when you employed conflicting strategies, or acted in away that were contradictory to achieve something?
+What was the situation?
 What was the result?
 How did it feel?
 What would you do differently (if you could/wanted to)? - Asian Americans often feel a burden to prove their beleaguered status. - Have you ever experienced unequal treatment or had a legitimate need that wasn't recognized?
 What was the context?
 What did you do about it (if anything)?
-What was the result?
+What was the result? - Asian Americans also often feel the need to portray themselves as ultra-competent, unflappable, agreeable, and exemplary. - Have you ever felt pressure to live up to an unrealistic/excessively-high standard?
+When and why?
+What would've happened if you didn't?
+What would you do differently (if anything or if possible)?

-- Asian Americans often felt they had to prove their worth, pliability, or "model-ness" in order to be accepted.
-Are there ways we/our faith communities demand or impose this system on others?
-How have you seen faith communities avoid this dynamic? - As people of faith, what should be our response to those who are beleaguered?
-How have you or your church community engaged this dynamic or question (it doesn't necessarily need to be toward a whole ethnic/racial category)? - Are there ways you feel prompted to pray, act, or engage differently after this lecture and discussion?
+- Asian Americans often felt they had to prove their worth, agreeability, or "model-ness" to be accepted.
+Are there ways we/our faith communities demand or impose this kind of pressure on others?
+How have you seen faith communities engage in this practice?
+How have you seen them avoid/rise above this dynamic? - As people of faith, how should we respond to those who are beleaguered?
+How have you / your faith community engaged this question (not necessarily toward a whole ethnic/racial category)?
+Are there ways your community applies an excessive standard before it reaches out? - Are there ways you feel prompted to pray, act, or engage differently after this lecture and discussion?
 Share about them.
 Pray for one another.